 As an attic insulation upgrade, 2-part SPF can be sprayed between rafters to completely air-seal and insulate the roof.
 This energy-saving upgrade brings your attic space inside the building envelope, enabling you to use the attic for additional storage or even additional living space.

 Spray foam roof insulation can be applied in an existing house and during new house construction.
 Either way, it's a "once-and-done" improvement that will provide energy savings, improved comfort and usable attic space for as long as you own your house.
 Dr. Energy Saver can complete this attic insulation upgrade in a single day, in most cases.

 Injection foam is formulated to upgrade insulation levels in enclosed cavities like wood-framed walls.
 With the consistency of shaving cream, it flows and fills, even around existing insulation.
 Drafts because of air leaks are eliminated, and energy efficiency improves significantly.

 One place that 2-part SPF can't be used is in enclosed cavities like the stud bays of existing walls.
 SPF's expanding action is strong enough to force wallboard and siding away from the studs that hold these materials in place.
 But there is a special type of spray foam formulated specifically for use in enclosed cavities: Injection Foam.
 Injection Foam doesn't expand like SPF, but it still flows into empty spaces and fills gaps and cracks.
 In wall cavities that have no insulation or fiberglass insulation that's underperforming because of air leaks and gaps, injection foam can truly transform a home's comfort and energy performance.

-Contact us today to schedule your free estimate!
+Contact us today to schedule your Get a Quote!
 We service in and around Topeka, Manhattan, Salina, Emporia, Junction City, Mcpherson, Fort Riley, Abilene, Clay Center, Holton, Concordia, Wamego and more!